LUMC/kPAL/doc/intro.rst

 ===========  =================================================================
 Command      Description
 ===========  =================================================================
-index        Make a profile from a FASTA file. merge        Merge two profiles. balance      Balance a profile on the frequency of *k*-mers and their reverse
+count        Make a profile from a FASTA file. merge        Merge two profiles. balance      Balance a profile on the frequency of *k*-mers and their reverse
              complements.